orazionelson/Imbrex/readme.md

 <h1>Imbrex 0.0.1 alfa</h1>
 <blockquote>&laquoBent or curved tile like a half-cylinder used for gutters or for covering the junction of adjacent concave or flat tiles with upstands.&raquo</blockquote>

-Imbrex is a tool to manage collections of linked textes and images.
-It comes from [TILE](http://mith.umd.edu/tile/), <b>Text-Image Linking Environment</b>, but Imbrex has a new design, web oriented and centered on usability, user experience.
+Imbrex is a tool to manage collections of textes linked with images and vice-versa.
+It comes from [TILE](http://mith.umd.edu/tile/), <b>Text-Image Linking Environment</b>, but Imbrex has a new design, web oriented and centered on usability and user experience.

 <h2>Install</h2>
 Imbrex is built as a module of [No-CMS](http://getnocms.com/), so you have to install it before using Imbrex.